Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 * Michael Cornacchio

 #### Status:
-This change has been accepted.
+This change was been accepted and merged 4/20/2018, and is awaiting deployment.

 #### Results
 * Before contrast modification: